Staff and people with disabilities

-In 70% of cases, disability occurs during a person's career.
-Furthermore, disability is mainly invisible.
-It can take many forms (hearing loss, herniated disc, inflammatory diseases, dys disorders, bipolar disorder, etc.) and is generally not noticeable unless the person concerned mentions it to their personal and professional circles.
+In 70% of cases, a disability develops during a person’s career.
+Furthermore, disabilities are often invisible.
+They can take many forms—such as hearing loss, herniated discs, inflammatory conditions, learning disabilities, bipolar disorder, and so on—and generally go unnoticed unless the person affected mentions them to their personal or professional circle.

-Beyond the provisions set out in regulations, UM offers concrete and specific measures concerning recruitment, support, job retention, and participation of people with disabilities in activities both inside and outside the university.
-These measures are described in UM's Multi-Year Disability Plan (SDPH).
+In addition to the measures required by regulations, UM offers concrete and specific initiatives regarding the recruitment, support, retention, and participation of people with disabilities in both on-campus and off-campus activities.
+These initiatives are outlined in UM’s Multi-Year Disability Action Plan (SDPH).

-Essential services: Handiversité and the Joint Preventive Medicine and Health Promotion Service (SCMPPS)
+Essential services: Handiversité and the Joint Office for Preventive Medicine and Health Promotion (SCMPPS)

-Would you like to come and work at UM, or are you a university employee and would like to know if your health condition can be recognized as a disability?
-Do you have questions about the accommodations offered by the university?
-Come and meet us!
+Are you interested in working at UM, or are you a university employee who wants to know if your health condition qualifies as a disability?
+Do you have questions about the accommodations the university offers?
+Come meet with us!

 The Handiversité service and the SCMPPS work closely together to provide you with personalized and confidential support throughout your career.
-These two services participate in the disability accommodation committee dedicated to staff, which meets monthly.
-This allows individual situations to be examined by a multidisciplinary team.
+Both services participate in the disability accommodation committee for staff, which meets monthly.
+This committee allows individual situations to be reviewed by a multidisciplinary team.

-The Handiversité staff office is available to assist you with your procedures through various measures:
+The Human Resources Office of the Handiversité department is here to assist you with your needs through a variety of services:

-- initial contact to obtain information in complete confidentiality before even embarking on the process of obtaining Recognition of Disabled Worker Status (RQTH);
+• an initial consultation to obtain confidential information before committing to the process of obtaining Recognition of Disabled Worker Status (RQTH);

-- preparation of the RQTH application file, which, under certain conditions, entitles the applicant to certain rights and benefits;
+• preparing the application for RQTH status, which, under certain conditions, entitles the applicant to benefits and financial assistance;

-- workstation adjustments recommended by the SCMPPS occupational health physician (ergonomic equipment, funding for hearing aids, teleworking for disability reasons, reduced workload, etc.);
+• workstation modifications recommended by the SCMPPS occupational health physician (ergonomic equipment, funding for hearing aids, telework due to disability, reduced workload, etc.);

-- providing information to staff and raising awareness of disability within the university community;
+• providing information to staff and raising awareness of disability issues within the university community;

-- referral to other contacts depending on the individual situation and with the prior consent of the agent.
+• referral to other contacts based on the individual’s situation and with the agent’s prior consent.

 Contact: